mvolkmann/blog/src/rust.md

 A vector is a variable-length list of values.
 TODO: Do they all have the same type?

+## Operators

+Rust supports common operators including:

+- arithmetic: `+`, `-`, `\*`, `/`, `%` (mod)

 ## Collections

-Rust defines three kinds of collections that hold a variable number of values.
+Rust defines many kinds of collections that hold a variable number of values.
-These include strings, vectors, and hash maps.
+These include strings and collections in the `std::collections` namespace.

+## Strings

 Strings are collections of UTF-8 encoded characters.
 Literal values are surrounded by double quotes.

-Vectors are collections of any kind of value.

-Hash maps hold key/value pairs where the keys and values can be any type.

-## Strings

 Strings are more difficult to work with in Rust than in other languages.
 Rust trades simplicity here for better performance, concurrency, memory management.